1. Personal data you supply to the firm in circumstances where you apply for a job at the firm either directly or via a third party recruiter

 The policy describes how MP collects, uses and processes your personal data, and how, in doing so, it complies with its legal obligations to you.
 Your privacy is important to MP, and the firm is committed to protecting and safeguarding your data privacy rights.

-The EU General Data Protection Regulation (Regulation (EU) 2016/679) (together with applicable implementing laws, “GDPR”) is applicable to the processing of personal data by MP and various undertakings appointed by it.
+The ‘UK General Data Protection Regulations’ (which was adopted from the EU equivalent Regulation on 1 January 2021) and the Data Protection Act 2018 (the “DPA 2018”) (hereinafter, the “UK GDPR”). is applicable to the processing of personal data by MP and various undertakings appointed by it.

 Identity and contact details of data controller